Cavalier King Charles Spaniel

 How to Care for a Cavalier King Charles Spaniel

 Much like their relaxed, go-with-the-flow personality, Cavaliers are pretty low maintenance when it comes to grooming, even though their coat isn’t short.
 With occasional brushing and bathing, their signature coat can stay shiny and healthy year-round.
-Since they enjoy cuddles and being lap dogs so much, you can easily make groom time an experience that strengthens the bond you have with your Cavalier.
+Because they enjoy cuddles and being lap dogs so much, you can easily make groom-time an experience that strengthens the bond you have with your Cavalier.

 Cavalier King Charles Spaniel Health

-Even though they have a lifespan of 12 to 15 years, Cavalier King Charles Spaniels are prone to a number of health issues, especially as they age.
+Even though they have a lifespan of 12-15 years, Cavalier King Charles Spaniels are prone to a number of health issues, especially as they age.
 But that shouldn’t stop you from bringing one of these lovable pups into your life.
 It’s important to be aware of these issues up front so you can help your pup live a long, happy life.

-• Mitral Valve Disease: This is a heart disease where one of the heart’s values deteriorates.
-In the most severe cases, it can eventually lead to heart failure.
+• Mitral Valve Disease: This is a condition that occurs when the mitral valve of the heart deteriorates, causing the heart to work less efficiently when it pumps blood.
+In Cavalier King Charles Spaniels, this disease often leads to congestive heart failure.
 Vets perform several tests that examine different aspects of the heart to catch any issues early on.
-Surgery is not usually an option, but drugs and treatments help improve heart function, including ACE inhibitors, cardiac glycosides and beta-blockers.
+Surgery is not usually an option, but drugs and treatments help improve heart function.
+Mitral valve disease may be inherited, so affected dogs should not be used for breeding purposes.

 • Hip Dysplasia: Hip dysplasia is a condition where the femur doesn’t fit correctly in the hip socket.
-It might lead to early signs of arthritis, including limping or general pain when walking.
-Because they’re a small breed, Cavaliers may not show symptoms until they’re older.
-Depending on the severity, treatments range from a change in diet and exercise to surgery.
+It can lead to early signs of arthritis, including limping or general pain when walking.
+Because they are a smaller breed, Cavaliers may not show symptoms until they’re older.
+Depending on the severity, treatments can include changes in diet and exercise, weight management, medications, physical therapy or even surgery.

-• Syringomyelia: This is a term used to describe fluid-filled cavities (called syrinx) that develop on the spinal cord.
-This can be caused when a pup’s brain is too big for their skull.
-Shoulder, neck, and ear scratching—primarily on one side—are common symptoms.
-Treatment focuses more on pain management, as surgery is often not a viable option.
+• Syringomyelia: This is a term used to describe fluid-filled cavities (called syrinx) that develop in the spinal cord.
+This is caused by an underlying Chiari-like malformation, when a dog’s brain is too big for the space inside their skull.
+Withdrawn behavior, vocalizing when running or jumping, discomfort when being picked up and scratching of the shoulder, neck and ear area are common symptoms—due to altered sensation and eventual pain.
+Treatment focuses mainly on pain management, as surgery is often not a viable option.

-• Ear Infections: Otitis externa is inflammation of the ear canal and can be common in Cavaliers, likely due to their long, drooping ears, but the exact cause is unknown.
-Anti-inflammation treatments help provide relief and reduce the inflammatory effects; in more severe cases, surgery may be needed.
+• Ear Infections: Inflammation of the ear canal (Otitis externa) can be common in Cavaliers.
+Their long, drooping ears are likely a contributing factor to this problem, but the exact cause is unknown.
+Often, dogs with otitis issues are found to have underlying allergy problems.
+Anti-inflammatory medications, frequently combined with topical antibiotics or antifungal compounds may help provide relief and reduce the inflammatory effects.
+In more severe cases, surgery may be needed.

 • Eye Problems: Cavaliers are prone to a few eye diseases.
 Cataracts can cause blindness and may be corrected through surgery, depending on the dog’s age and health.
 Progressive retinal atrophy (PRA) also leads to blindness, but there is currently no treatment available.
 Dogs with cataracts or PRA often adjust well to the loss of eyesight.
 Cavaliers may also suffer from an inherited condition called dry eye.
-Here, the cornea is inflamed, and the pup cannot produce tears to keep the eye moist.
+Here, the dog cannot produce tears to keep the eye moist, which can lead to corneal inflammation, ulceration or pigmentation.
 Early diagnosis is important to protect the eye.
-Treatments may include antibiotics or anti-inflammatories, and daily ointments to help produce tears are often prescribed.
+Treatments may include antibiotics or anti-inflammatories, and daily ointments to help produce and replace tears are often prescribed.

 Cavalier King Charles Spaniel History